dantard/unizar-pound-ros-pkg/README.md

 quiet: false
 ```

+The Pound node is similar to RT-WMP package available at http://wiki.ros.org/ros-rt-wmp.
+While the RT-WMP assigns global priorities, the Pound assigns local (node or machine level) priorities.
-For additional information check http://wiki.ros.org/ros-rt-wmp and/or contact dantard@unizar.es
+For more information, please contact dantard@unizar.es